Sermons

 26 July 2020

 Jesus tells 5 small parables today to describe the Kingdom of Heaven.
-They each complement each other and also describe a different aspect of God’s Kingdom which we’re going to explore today.
-“The kingdom of heaven is like a mustard seed – the smallest of all the seeds, but when it has grown it is… Read more
+They each complement each other and also describe a different aspect of God’s Kingdom which we’re going to… Read more

 Year A – 7th Sunday after Pentecost – The time of suffering is short